DENVER -- The Denver Police Department’s Safe Place program is off to a great start, according to officials.

 Wyatt is spearheading the program in Denver.
 He is openly gay and serves as the department’s LGBT community liaison.

 Recently, Wyatt said he became aware of an increase of unreported hate crimes targeting gay teens.
-That’s when he decided to take the advice of the FOX31 Problem Solvers to adopt a safe place program.
+That’s when he decided to take the advice of FOX31 Problem Solver Michael Konopasek to adopt a safe place program.

 “I learned about the program, and I thought that’s really cool,” said Kiva Hargrave, a Denver woman who identifies as bisexual.
 “We need to come together as a community.”